DhruvMenon2003/Stochastic-Modelling-of-Translation-Mechanism-in-Eukaryotic-Cells/README.md

 Optimize Parameters: Determine optimal sequence lengths and rare codon thresholds to predict folding outcomes accurately.
 # Methodology

 # Codon Probability Matrix: Utilize empirical codon probabilities to reflect natural codon usage.
-These probabilities are normalized to sum to one, ensuring they represent valid probabilities.
+These probabilities are normalized to sum to one, ensuring they represent valid probabilities.[1]

 # Sequence Generation: Generate random mRNA sequences based on the codon probability matrix.
 This stochastic approach mirrors the natural variability in mRNA sequences.